Adam Sýkora: Player profile

 HK Nitra general manager Tomáš Chrenko praised Sýkora's work ethic and said that:

 When he was younger, I didn't think that he would be so good as a skater, but this is the result of his hard work.
 At the end of the shift, he still looks fresh because he's in such good physical condition...He plays like he has no fear.
 He goes everywhere.
 If he thinks it can help the team, he’ll take any role.

 Chrenko noted that as a young player he was already the best defensive forward and a first pair penalty-killer for HK Nitra.
 However, some scouts feel that his offensive upside is limited and that he has no outside shot.

-Sýkora said that he models his game after Brad Marchand of the Boston Bruins.
+Sýkora said that he models his game after Brad Marchand.
 Sýkora said that "I really like Brad Marchand from the Boston Bruins.
 He's like a rat and he isn't scared of (taller) players."

-Prior to the 2023-24 NHL season, USA Today writer Vincent Z. Mercogliano rated Sýkora as the Rangers 4th best prospect.
-Prior to the 2024-25 NHL season Mercogliano and McKeen's Hockey rated him as the Rangers' 5th best prospect and The Hockey News rated him as the Rangers' 4th best prospect.
-McKeen's felt that as a teenager playing in the AHL in 2023-24, Sykora wasn't strong enough or quick enough to be an effective physical player yet, but that he still has potential to develop into a "terrific two-way forward."
+Prior to the 2023–24 season, USA Today writer Vincent Z. Mercogliano rated Sýkora as the Rangers fourth best prospect.
+Prior to the 2024–25 season Mercogliano and McKeen's Hockey rated him as the Rangers' fifth best prospect and The Hockey News rated him as the Rangers' fourth best prospect.
+McKeen's felt that as a teenager playing in the AHL in 2023–24, Sýkora was not strong enough or quick enough to be an effective physical player yet, but that he still has potential to develop into a "terrific two-way forward."

-During the offseason prior to the 2025-26 NHL season, the Rangers asked him to work on improving his shooting skills.
-Before the 2025-26 season, Mercogliano and Peter Baugh of The Athletic rated Sykora as the Rangers' 10th best prospect.
+During the off-season prior to the 2025–26 season, the Rangers asked him to work on improving his shooting skills.
+Before the 2025–26 season, Mercogliano and Peter Baugh of The Athletic rated Sýkora as the Rangers' 10th best prospect.